huang5587/comp120-jhuang/README.md

 <h2>What was your favorite lab or assignment and why?</h2>

   Notuber and its server immense-woodland was my favorite assignment.
 In summary, the requirement for the assignment was to create a ride-sharing app (Notuber) that displays vehicles from a seperate server (immense-woodland).
 I particularly enjoyed this assignement as it was the most 'real-life' assignment we had; specifcations were deliberately vague and I was exposed to frameworks and services that are commonly used in industry (heroku, Node.js).
+In the future, I intend to extend the functionalities of this skeleton ride-sharing app into something that looks less like a homework assignement and more like a functioning real-life ride-sharing app.

 <h2>What was the most important thing that you learned in this course?  </h2>